ohmg-dev/about-oim/docs/index.md

 # Welcome!

-OldInsuranceMaps.net is a crowdsourcing site for creating and viewing georeferenced mosaics of historical fire insurance maps, based on the digital Sanborn map collection at the Library of Congress.
+_OldInsuranceMaps.net_ is a public space for creating and viewing georeferenced mosaics of historical fire insurance maps from the Library of Congress Sanborn Maps collection.

-For related content that is located on other sites, see:
+!!! tip "Important links"

     - [OldInsuranceMaps.net](https://oldinsurancemaps.net) - The main platform and georeferencing application.
     - [Online Historical Map Georeferencer (OHMG)](https://ohmg.dev) - Information about the concepts and open source software behind this project, including architecture and installation docs.
     - [OpenHistoricalMap Forum &rarr; OldInsuranceMaps.net](https://forum.openhistoricalmap.org/c/oldinsurancemaps/13) - Drop by to introduce yourself, and feel free to ask questions about the project and how people are using it.

 ## Site Overview